exploratory-io/book/viz/pivot.md

 ## Column Assignments

 * Row - Assign a column you want to show at Row Headers.
 If it's a Date / Time column assigned, you can select the aggregation level such as `Month`, `Week`, `Day`, etc. You can assign multiple columns to Row.
 * Value - Assign a column you want to show at the value area.
-If it is a numeric column assigned, you can set the aggregation function such as `Sum`, `Mean (Average)`, etc. to aggregate the values.
-If it is non-numeric column, you can set the count based aggregation function such as `Count (number of rows)`, `Number of Unique Values`, etc. You can assign multiple columns to Value.
-You can also assign a Window Calculation for each Value from the gear icon on each Value.
-Look at the Percent (%) of Total section below for detail.
+You can assign multiple columns to Value.
+If a numeric column is assigned, you can set the aggregation function such as `Sum`, `Mean (Average)`, etc. to aggregate the values.
+If it is non-numeric column, you can set a count-based aggregation function such as `Unique Count` or a function to pick one of values in the group such as "First (First Row)".
 * Column - Assign a column you want to show at Column Headers.
 If it's a Date / Time column assigned, you can select the aggregation level such as `Month`, `Week`, `Day`, etc.
 * Sort - Assign a column to use for Sorting the Row values.
 The default is based on either the alphabetic order or the factor level order for Factor type columns.